ibm-cloud-docs/FileStorage/replication.md

 ## Editing the Replication Schedule

 The replication schedule is based on an existing snapshot schedule.
-To change the replica schedule from Hourly to Weekly or vice versa, you must cancel the replica volume and set up a new one.
+To change the replica schedule from Hourly to Daily or Weekly or vice versa, you must cancel the replica volume and set up a new one.

 However, if you want to change the time of day when your **Daily** replication occurs, you can adjust the existing schedule on the Primary or Replica tab.